 by Mike Ratliff

-Watch and pray that you may not enter into temptation.
-The spirit indeed is willing, but the flesh is weak.”
-(Mark 14:38 ESV)
+38 Keep watching and praying that you may not come into temptation; the spirit is willing, but the flesh is weak.”
+Mark 14:38 (NASB)

-And when he rose from prayer, he came to the disciples and found them sleeping for sorrow, and he said to them, “Why are you sleeping?
-Rise and pray that you may not enter into temptation.”
-(Luke 22:45-46 ESV)
+45 When He rose from prayer, He came to the disciples and found them sleeping from sorrow, 46 and said to them, “Why are you sleeping?
+Get up and pray that you may not enter into temptation.”
+Luke 22:45-46 (NASB)

 Temptation: Temptation is any thing, state, way or condition that, upon any account whatsoever, has a force or power to seduce, to draw the mind and heart of a man or woman from his or her obedience, which God requires of them, into any sin, in any degree of it whatsoever.

 As Jesus agonized in Gethsemane in the hours prior to His trial, torture, and crucifixion, His disciples had a hard time staying awake.
 He went off by Himself to pray, but asked James, John and Peter to watch and pray.
 However, each time He came to them, He found them asleep.
 If we look closely at Mathew 26:41, Mark 14:38, and Luke 22:45-46, we will see the whole of our Lord’s caution to His disciples seems to have been, “Arise, watch and pray, that you enter not into temptation.”
 Our Lord knew that danger was near.
 He knew that His disciples would be scattered from Him when He was arrested.
 However, His concern seems to be on these men that they would not enter into temptation.
 Notice also that it is the flesh that is weak and it is the watching and praying that keeps them lined up with the spirit that they be one in spirit with Him.
 If they would do that then they would not enter into temptation.